Avalara/candidate-project-ui/README.md

 - See response JSON below, note the `"accountDetailsEmailedTo": "your_email@example.com"`
 - Click the https://sandbox.admin.avalara.com/ link in your email and login with your username and temporary password.
 Then reset your password.

+**Step 2:**
-Using data from the [Tax Rates By Address](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint, build the following UI:
+Using data from the [Tax Rates By Address](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint, build a UI that meets the requirements given to you by your recruiter.
-- Input amount
-- Input address
-- Calculate
-- Display an accurate total